Arts & Culture Calendar for June 2026

 The eighth edition of the biennial Amsterdam Sculpture Biennial ARTZUID will take place from May 19 to September 24, 2023.
 On the Apollolaan and Minervalaan in Amsterdam-Zuid, curator Jasper Krabbé has selected 50 sculptures under the theme Transfer.
 Read more about ARTZUID 2023 here

-There is always something fun to do in Amsterdam, but what will we do in September 2025?
+There's always something fun to do in Amsterdam, but what about October 2025?
 Check out our latest cultural tips here.
 My name is Annabelle Hinam.
 I am 28 years old, born and raised in Amsterdam.
-I graduated from the theater academy in Utrecht in July 2021 and am currently working as an actor, writer, voice-over artist, and cook.
-In addition to working in the cultural sector (and not just in the theater world), I also enjoy visiting other forms of art.
+I graduated from the theater academy in Utrecht in July 2021 and currently work as an actor, writer, voice-over artist, and cook.
+Besides working in the cultural sector (and not just in the theater world), I also enjoy visiting other forms of art.
 Museums, films, exhibitions, local neighborhood initiatives, and more.
-Every month, I write a series of tips that I think are worth visiting.
+I write a series of tips every month that I think are worth visiting.
 Questions or tips?
 Email me!
-You can do so at: hinamannabelle@gmail.com.
-At the bottom of my tip, you will always find the website and/or Instagram of the place for more information.
+You can do so via: hinamannabelle@gmail.com.
+At the bottom of my tip is always the website and/or Instagram of the place for more information.

 Museums and exhibitions